2juicy/KrabbyPatty/README.md

 # Eat the Krabby Patty

-Full-stack homework assigment made with the MVC design.
+Full-stack website made with the MVC design.

 ### Deployed on Heroku!
 https://eatkrabbypatty.herokuapp.com/